WarpZephyr/MassExtractBinder/README.md

 If a file is provided, a "mass-extract" folder is added into the folder where it is present.
 A list of folders and files can be provided if wanted, it will process them all.

 If a file already exists, it will be overwritten.
+The preferred method of using this program is to drag and drop folders and/or files onto it.
+If that cannot be done, provide file paths to the program in a terminal.

+# Supported Platforms
+As this program was made as a C# console app targetting .net8.0 in Visual Studio 2022, it should work on:
+Windows
+Linux
+MacOS

+I have only tested it on Windows.

 # Building
 This program makes use of a SoulsFormats library fork known as SoulsFormatsExtended,